 2012-13: O’Donoghue was the third-leading scorer for Mercyhurst in his junior season — scoring 12 goals and finishing second on the Lakers with 24 assists in 41 games.
 He was +15 with 33 penalty minutes.
 After finishing sixth in Atlantic Hockey the Lakers had a successful playoff run; reaching the league’s championship game before falling to seventh-place Canisius.

 2013-14: O’Donoghue made his pro hockey debut with the AHL’s Portland Pirates after signing a two-year entry-level contract with Phoenix in April following his senior season at Mercyhurst.
 In three AHL games he was -1 with no points nor penalties.
 The Pirates missed the playoffs, finishing last in the Atlantic Division.
 O’Donoghue was the second-leading scorer for Mercyhurst in his final season of college hockey.
 He scored 15 goals with 28 assists and was +16 with 41 penalty minutes in 41 games for the Lakers.
 Mercyhurst was the regular season champion in Atlantic Hockey but did not receive an NCAA tournament bid after a double overtime loss to Canisius in the conference semifinals.

-Known as an effective penalty killer and role player, O’Donoghue has yet to show anything in the way of offensive acumen at the professional level.
-He is extremely limited in that capacity, but is an intelligent player that can carve out a role for himself with astute positioning and shot blocking.
+O'Donoghue has been an effective penalty killer and role player in the early stages of his pro career.
+Despite his size he is not an overly combative player and has not yet shown the offensive game to be the point-per-game scorer he was in college hockey.
+O'Donoghue is an intelligent player that can carve out a role for himself with astute positioning and shot blocking.